 Are you the kind of guy that prefers a soft bed and an evening at the cocktail lounge?
-Then please take a look at the incredible exclusive offer with the local Latchis Hotel in nearby Brattleboro, VT.
+Then please consider staying at the local historical Latchis Hotel in nearby Brattleboro, VT.
 Click here to see more information.

 How Much does it Cost?